Quansight/Quansight-website/README.md

   `./apps/consulting/public`, respectively.
-  - The `public` path element is removed when the site is built: for example, a file located at `./apps/labs/public/favicon.png` in the repository will be accessible at `/favicon.png` in a build of the Labs site.
+  - The `public` path element is removed when the site is built: for example, a file located at `./apps/labs/public/favicon.png` in the repository will be accessible at `/favicon.png` in a build/deployment of the Labs site.
 - The websites are hosted and deployed via [Vercel](https://vercel.com/quansight) (requires login).
 - The repo's default branch is `develop`, **not** `main`.